Skip to content

 Discover how React's new Activity component revolutionizes conditional rendering.
 Learn to preserve state, boost performance, and create instant UI transitions in this deep dive.

-{ activeTab === 'A' && <TabA /> }), the component unmounted.
+• Conditional rendering ({ activeTab === 'A' && <TabA /> }) unmounts the component.
 The form state is gone.
-The user is frustrated. - If you used CSS hiding (

-<div style={{ display: activeTab === 'A' ? 'block' : 'none' }}><TabA /></div>), the component stays mounted.
-The state is safe!
-But… React keeps rendering it.
-If Tab A is heavy, your app slows down even when the user is looking at Tab B.
+• CSS hiding (<div style={{ display: activeTab === 'A' ? 'block' : 'none' }}><TabA /></div>) keeps the component mounted.
+State is preserved, but React keeps rendering it.
+If Tab A is heavy, your app slows down even when the user is on Tab B.

 What is <Activity>?